fly-apps/nodejs-planetscale-read-replicas/README.md

 If you haven't already done so, [install the Fly CLI](https://fly.io/docs/getting-started/installing-flyctl/) and  then [log in to Fly](https://fly.io/docs/getting-started/log-in-to-fly/).

-We've added a few files to make this sample app ready to run on Fly: a `Dockerfile`, `.dockerignore` and `fly.toml`,.
+We've added a few files to make this sample app ready to run on Fly: a `Dockerfile`, `.dockerignore` and `fly.toml`.
 The `Dockerfile` tells Fly how to _package_ the application.
 The `.dockerignore` file specifies the files/folders we want included (else it would include ones like `.env` that we do not want).
 The `fly.toml` file _configures_ the application.
 The Fly CLI can make that for you.
 But since we know which variables, ports, services and so on our app needs, we made one.

-**Note:** You'll need to make two small changes to the provided `fly.toml`:
+**Note:** You'll need to make two changes to the provided `fly.toml`:

-1. update the app's name at the top to one of your choice `app = "your-name-here"`.
+1. Update the app's name at the top to one of your choice `app = "your-name-here"`.

-2. update the region to one nearest _your_ database: `PRIMARY_REGION = "lhr"`.
+2. Update the region to one nearest _your_ database: `PRIMARY_REGION = "lhr"`.
 We created _our_ database in `eu-west`.
 But Fly uses different region names than Planetscale.
 And so you need to use the Fly region you would want your primary Planetscale database to always be used from.
 As an example, let's say you have a Planetscale database in _eu-west-1_.
 You plan on having a Fly app deployed to `lhr` and `iad`.
 In the case you would set `PRIMARY_REGION = "lhr"` in the `fly.toml`.
 As that is the closest Fly region to the primary database's region (and where writes will be replayed).

 To deploy the app, run `fly launch` from the application's directory.